Sibo9436/atom-whatsapp/README.md

 ## Features

-This package provides the options (toggled on by default) to use WhatsApp web inside atom editor with the same coloscheme and fonts set in the application.
-To open WhatsApp just use the keybinding Ctrl+Alt+t.
+This package provides the options (toggled on by default) to use WhatsApp web inside atom editor with the same colorscheme and fonts set in the application.
+To open WhatsApp just use the keybinding Ctrl+Alt+m.

 ## Installation